mervick/Qt-Creator-Darcula/README.md

 Qt-Creator-Darcula
 ==================

-Darcula color scheme for Qt Creator GUI and syntax highlighting.
+The darkness color scheme "Darcula" for Qt Creator GUI and syntax highlighting.

 Usage
 -----